-And so, I am still feeling my way around how to express this issue.
-Although I have fought not to let aggression towards me as a child determine my present life, the fact that I am back in Newcastle has meant that those old fears began to affect all aspects of my life, including my walking.
+Although I have fought not to let various issues from when I was young determine my present life, when I was back in Newcastle my old fears began to affect all aspects of my life, including my walking.

 Since my twenties I have successfully used techniques from a type of cognitive therapy to help me to overcome my fears and remain positive.
 To this end I set myself various targets to master (it doesn’t matter how small they are) and then I make a list of how I will achieve those targets and I continually appraise my own progress in achieving each aim towards my ultimate goal.
 At first my targets were tiny things which seemed huge, like going outside each day.

 I used to write it all down but I have been using these techniques for so long that they are totally automatic and internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone, but they continue in the background whatever else is happening in my life.

 To illustrate using a relevant example of this process, I often set targets which challenge or conquer my fears, so I set myself a target to become experienced at wild camping.
 To achieve that target I set five goals:

 - To set myself some hard and fast challenges which would give me a reason to wild camp, and some deadlines to work towards.
 (I made the mistake of sharing an early challenge on Twitter, and it was completely savaged by trolls).